JuliaLang/julia/doc/src/manual/environment-variables.md

 output will list defined environment variables relevant for Julia, including those for which `JULIA` appears in the name.

+Some variables, such as `JULIA_NUM_THREADS` and `JULIA_PROJECT` needs to be set before Julia starts, therefore adding these to `~/.julia/config/startup.jl` is too late in the startup process.
+These must either be set manually before launching Julia through bash with `export ENV["JULIA_NUM_THREADS"] = 4` etc. or added to `.bashrc` to achieve persistence.

 ## File locations

 ### `JULIA_BINDIR`